7 Best Practices to Manage Globally Distributed Teams

 To aid with the preparation process, below is a list of best practices that you should undertake if you are considering setting up a remote team:

-- Formalize it
+- Formalize the transition

 - Enforce communication guidelines